HaodongGU/comp90024-a2/flaskProject/Readme.md

-# Deploy the backend by simply run ./runBackEnd.sh
+### Deploy the backend by simply run ./runBackEnd.sh

+### The main part of Backend application is in app.py